essif-lab/framework/docs/terms/pattern-decentralized-GRC.md

 date: 20210601
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl'

 # Decentralized Risk Management, Governance and Compliance

-import useBaseUrl from '@docusaurus/useBaseUrl'

 :::info Editor's note
-This is work that is being envisaged, and needs a good deal of work.
+This is work that is in its early drafting stage.
+If you have suggestions, please [raise an issue](https://github.com/essif-lab/framework/issues/new).
 :::

 :::info Editor's note